Statement on Commitment to Community

 Maren Hufton

-Assistant Vice President for the Civil Rights & Compliance Office & Title IX Coordinator
+Assistant Vice President and Title IX Coordinator

 Civil Rights & Compliance Office